Contact Us

 About the artist

 Bob-Nosa Uwagboe was born in 1974 in the ancient city of Benin, Edo State, Nigeria.
-He received his professional education at Auchi Polytechnic, Auchi, Edo State, where he graduated with a Higher National Diploma (H.N.D) in 2004, specializing in painting.
+He received his professional education at Auchi Polytechnic, Auchi, Edo State, where he graduated with a Higher National Diploma (H.N.D) in 2004, specialising in painting.

 By Udemma Chukwuma